rbauduin/mbdetect/README.md

   - with problematic middlebox: Same ports used for two last queries
   - without: different ports used as tcp connection should be closed

+### SMTP sending

+Note: smtp is interesting but might be difficult to test as ISPq often only allow connections to their smtp servers to limit spam.
+Still, there the code using curl to send mails if it can help.

 ## Further ideas